 Also in the parking lot is a replica of James Earle Fraser’s famous “End of the Trail” sculpture, a tribute to Native Americans featuring a warrior going limp as his horse abruptly reaches the end of the line.
-In this replica, though, the horse is replaced with a buffalo.
+In this replica, though, a buffalo replaces the horse.
 The original is located in Mooney Grove Park in Visalia, California.

 You can mix and match your experience at Trees of Mystery.
-The trail to the SkyTrail station is roughly half a mile, with a moderate uphill slope, though if you’re feeling too lazy to walk, you can ask for a free shuttle to the station.
+The trail to the SkyTrail station is roughly half a mile, with a moderate uphill slope.
+If you’re feeling too lazy to walk, you can ask for a free shuttle to the station.
 The driver will actually give you a nice overview of the history of the park, and some of the attractions along the trail.
 Or you can walk one way, and take the shuttle the other.
-If you’re really wanting a workout, you can walk down from the top SkyTrail station to the bottom, a distance of around a mile.
+If you really want a workout, try walking down from the top SkyTrail station to the bottom, about one mile.
 Admission is $16 for adults, $12 for seniors, $8 for kids 6-12, and free for kids 5 and under.
-I have to say the park is pretty cheesy overall, but the SkyTrail is awesome, and if you’re traveling with kids, they’ll enjoy it.
+I have to say the park is pretty cheesy overall, but the SkyTrail is awesome.
+Plus, if you’re traveling with kids, they’ll enjoy it.

-There actually are several other redwood parks to see in the Crescent City area, but unfortunately, were were out of time.
+There actually are several other redwood parks to see in the Crescent City area, but we ran out of time.
 Maybe next time.